Airborne Geophysics, Antarctica

 Expertise and capability

-The British Antarctic Survey operates a Twin Otter aircraft with a certified fit of airborne geophysics instrumentation that support our programme of sustained observations.
+The British Antarctic Survey has many decades of experience collecting processing and distributing a wide range of aerogeophysical data from across Antarctica.
+It operates a Twin Otter aircraft with a certified fit of airborne geophysics instrumentation that support our programme of sustained observations.
+In addition we are developing our capability to deploy geophysical and other remote sensing instruments from Uncrewed Aerial Vehicles (UAVs).

 The instruments

-An airborne geophysical capability is deployed on low-cost piloted and autonomous aircraft.
-This instrument suite includes gravimeter, magnetometers and ice-penetrating radar, which can be flown with LIDAR in support.
-The suite has been widely employed on NERC and other grants.
+The core geophysical instrument suite includes gravimeter, magnetometers and polametric ice-penetrating radar (PASIN-2).
+This suite can be flown with LIDAR, camera, hyperspectral or other radar systems in support.
+The instrument suite has been widely employed on NERC and other grants.

-The Twin Otter aircraft is a very adaptable platform used the world over as a ‘bush’ aircraft.
+The primary geophysical survey platform is a Twin Otter aircraft.
+This very adaptable and robust platform is used the world over as a ‘bush’ aircraft.
 Its twin turbo-prop engines and ‘Short Take off and Landing’ (STOL) capability allow it to be operated from small, remote unpaved airfields.
-The addition of skis or tundra tyres also allows operation on snow and from remote camps.
+The addition of skis or tundra tyres also allows operation on snow from remote camps.
 The aircraft can be operated single pilot and a long range fuel tank is also available.
-Double cargo doors provide good access for installing instrument racks.
 In general the aircraft works in the Antarctic from October through to March each year.
 Outside the Antarctic season the aircraft is available in the Northern hemisphere.

-Installations are flexible allowing for tailored missions for gravity, radar, magnetics or hyperspectral missions or any combinations of the systems.
-Hard points in the wings allow for mounting of 8 radar antenna and instrumentation.
+Installations are flexible allowing for tailored missions for gravity, radar, magnetics or hyperspectral data collection or any combinations of the systems.
+Hard points in the wings allow for mounting of 8 radar antennas, while a belly antenna housing can add an additional four receive elements to the PASIN radar antenna array, or support other radar systems.
 Pods can be fitted at the wing tips for the magnetometer installation.

 Technical information